KevinCurtisDev/tech_job_finder/README.md

 ## Future enhancements

 The web app could be further improved by including a candidate profile section and a search feature for companies to look up suitable candidates based on those profiles.
 There could also be two additional sections including a tech blog and a tech job statistics dashboard showing the most in use skills and programming languages based on geographical location.
+Adding an SSL certificate to the site is an essential next step for live web hosting.